AdobeDocs/journey-optimizer.de-DE/help/using/email/dark-mode.md

 <!--
     >[!CAUTION]
     >
     >The final rendering may vary according to the recipient's email client.
-To see the exact rendering for each email client, use the [Email rendering](../content-management/rendering.md) option.-->
+To see the exact rendering for each email client, use the [Email rendering](../content-management/rendering.md) option.
+-->

 * Wenn Sie die Standardeinstellungen unterstützender E-Mail-Clients überschreiben möchten, können Sie benutzerdefinierte Einstellungen für den dunklen Modus definieren, die auf die E-Mail angewendet werden, die Sie bearbeiten.
 [Weitere Informationen](#define-custom-dark-mode)

 <!--
     >[!WARNING]
     >
     >Not all email clients support custom dark mode.
 Some email clients only apply their own default dark mode for all emails that are received.
 In this case, the custom settings that you defined in the Email Designer cannot be rendered.
-[Learn more](#guardrails)-->
+[Learn more](#guardrails)
+-->

 ### Vorschau des standardmäßigen dunklen Modus {#preview-dark-mode}